 Jodie is a high-stakes litigator who represents clients in federal and state court and arbitrations.
-She defends Fortune 100 companies and other businesses in cases involving torts, contract disputes, property disputes, class actions, and fiduciary, energy, and financial services litigation.
+She defends Fortune 100 companies and other businesses in cases involving torts, contract disputes, property disputes, class actions, and fiduciary, financial services, energy, and real estate litigation.

 Jodie represents clients from start to finish in their most challenging litigation matters.
 Her clients turn to her because she understands their businesses and uses that knowledge in conjunction with her sound judgment and litigation experience to develop a creative legal strategy and achieve results.

-She also counsels financial institutions, broker-dealers, investment companies and advisers, and closely monitors CFPB regulatory developments and enforcement proceedings that impact clients.
-Jodie supervises a team of attorneys and uses innovative approaches to manage pre-litigation and third-party matters for several financial institutions and other businesses — work that includes interpleaders, responding to complex creditor attachments, subpoenas, and garnishments.
+In the financial services space, Jodie defends financial institutions, broker-dealers, and investment companies and advisers in litigation matters including claims for breach of contract, negligence, business torts, and unfair and deceptive trade practices.
+She also supervises a team of attorneys across the country to manage pre-litigation and third-party matters for financial institutions and other businesses — work that includes interpleaders, responding to complex creditor attachments, subpoenas, and garnishments.

 Prior to joining McGuireWoods, Jodie clerked for U.S. District Judges Liam O’Grady and Claude M. Hilton and Federal Magistrate Judge Barry R. Poretz of the Eastern District of Virginia, known for its “Rocket Docket.”
 This valuable experience benefits her clients as she helps them navigate the intricacies of litigating in the jurisdiction and others across the country.